-Light Strike was new wine in old bottles idea I had a while ago, a concept based on modernising Cold War-era ideas of a highly mobile anti-tank screening force.
+Light Strike was a new wine in old bottles idea I had a while ago, a concept based on modernising Cold War-era ideas of a highly mobile anti-tank screening force.

 Without falling into the trap of drawing cast iron conclusions from Ukraine, thought it might be interesting to revisit.

 Russian performance in Ukraine should not be used as a cast-iron indicator of Russian performance in a future conflict.
-Does NATO really want to bet on Russia learning nothing and doing nothing?
+Does NATO want to bet on Russia learning nothing and doing nothing?

 Old Wine